aanand-cbh/personal-website/memory-bank/01-projectbrief.md

 # Project Brief: Personal Website

+## Current Date
+**Today**: July 24, 2025

+*Note: This date should be updated at the start of each new session to reflect the current date.*

 ## Project Overview
 A modern, professional personal website serving as a digital hub for knowledge sharing, blogging, and resource curation.
 Built with Next.js 15 and designed for optimal performance, SEO, and user experience.